LoayMoh99/Thompson-s-Rule/README.md

 ## Valid Regular Expressions:
-You can use any alphabetic or numeric values, also you can use [] and ().
+You can use any alphabet or numeric.
+Also, you can use square [] and round () brackets.
-Although you can enter any special character but the drawing library may not handle to draw it.
+You can enter any special characters.
+The drawing library though might not be able to handle drawing it.